danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 }
 ```
 The above code draws various shapes and performs simple interactions:
-- the background is in a verticle rectanglar shape, flashing grey-scale colors
+- the background is a vertical rectanglar shape, flashing grey-scale colors
-- the left with a horizontal rectangle in black color
+- on the left is a horizontal rectangle in the color black
-- the right with a square in black color and a polygon in orange color
+- on the right is a square in black and a polygon in orange
-- the bottom with an ellipse without any filled color but with white stroke color
+- on the bottom is an ellipse without any filled color but with white stroke color
-- One can move the mouse in which an outlined ellipse in grey color follows the mouse
+- when you move the mouse, ian outlined ellipse in grey color follows the movement
-- One can also click on the mouse to change the size of the white ellipse and the black square
+- you can also click on the mouse to change the size of the white ellipse and the black square

 ## 2.2 Coordination
-In the last chapter, we have briefly talked about x and y coordinations, which is the fundamental concept for positioning and drawing objects with various measurement on a canvas.
-For a line of code like `createCanvas(500,600)`, it refers to the action of creating a canvas with the width of 500 pixel and the height of 600 pixel.
-In high school's maths class, there is a different coordinate system with the origin [0,0] places in the middle of a grid paper/screen but in computing, the canvas is started to draw from the upper left corner which is the origin (see Figure 1.11 in the previous chapter).
+In the last chapter, we briefly talked about x and y coordinates, which is a fundamental concept for positioning and drawing objects with various measurements on a canvas.
+A line of code like `createCanvas(500,600)` refers to the action of creating a canvas with the width of 500 pixels and the height of 600 pixels.
+It should be noted that in mathematics the origin [0,0] is positioned in the middle of a grid paper/screen, but in computing the origin is drawn at the upper left corner  (see Figure 1.11 in the previous chapter).

 ## 2.2.1 Exercise in class
 ```javascript